IonutAtanasoai1/RAPseq/README.md

 J.scoring_candidate_coordinates.sh uses bedtools map to score the summits with the scaled pileups from section 5 for both RBP replicates, HaloTag and Input controls and the respective replicate p-values computed in section 6.
 It adds 5 extra columns after the 8th column of the bed file output from section 7.
 9th: Replicate 1 p-values (-log10 scale), 10th: Replicate 2 p-value (-log10 scale), 11th: Replicate 1 Normalized pileup signal, 12th: Replicate 2 Normalized pileup signal, 13th: HaloTag Normalized pileup signal and 14th: Input Normalized pileup signal.

 #### 9. Get The Sequence Of Candidate Coordinates -> K.get_sequences.sh
+To the 14 column bed file produced in section 8, two more columns will be added by K.get_sequences.sh representing the sequence underlying the candidate coordinate (column 15) and the sequence of control sites taken 1000 nucleotides 3' from the summit of the candidate region (column 16).
+Both sequence column represent 200 nucleotide bins centered around the peak summit (column 15) or 1000 nucleotides 3' of it (column 16).
+To retrieve the sequences bedtools getfasta was used and the strandness option -s was used to retrive strand specific sequences.

+## Peak Annotation and Filtering